dermatologist/dhti/README.md

     - OpenMRS (EMR)
     - LangServe (API for LLM models)

-You can read the file by: `./bin/dev.js compose read`
+You can read the file by: `dhti-cli compose read`

-## Start the services
+### Start the services
-* Start the services: `./bin/dev.js docker -u`
+* Start the services: `dhti-cli docker -u`

 It may take a while to download the images and start the services.
 (OpenMRS may take about 30 mins the first time to setup the database)

-## Download an LLM/Embedding models to use.
+### Download an LLM/Embedding models to use.
 * Go to `localhost:8080`
 * Create an account and login
 * Click on settings, and download the following models
     - phi3:mini
     - all-minilm

-## Access OpenMRS and login:
+### Access OpenMRS and login:
 * Go to `localhost/openmrs/spa/home`
 * Login with the following credentials:
     - Username: admin
     - Password: Admin123

-## Access the LangServe API
+### Access the LangServe API
 * Go to `localhost:8001/docs` (Empty Swagger UI)

-# Now let us Install an Elixir (LangServe Template)
+### *Now let us Install an Elixir (LangServe Template)*

 * Let's install the elixir here: https://github.com/dermatologist/dhti-elixir-fhire

 * This elixir creates an embedding from patient's medical record for Q&A

-`./bin/dev.js elixir install -g https://github.com/dermatologist/dhti-elixir-fhire.git -b feature/schema-dict-1 -n dhti_elixir_fhire`
+`dhti-cli elixir install -g https://github.com/dermatologist/dhti-elixir-fhire.git -b feature/schema-dict-1 -n dhti_elixir_fhire`

 You may also install from a wheel file (after building it locally):

-`./bin/dev.js elixir install -e ~/repos/dhti-elixir-fhire/dist/dhti_elixir_fhire-0.0.1-py3-none-any.whl -n dhti_elixir_fhire -v 0.0.1`
+`dhti-cli elixir install -e ~/repos/dhti-elixir-fhire/dist/dhti_elixir_fhire-0.0.1-py3-none-any.whl -n dhti_elixir_fhire -v 0.0.1`

-## Examine bootstrap.py
+### Examine bootstrap.py
 `cat ~/dhti/elixir/bootstrap.py`

+You need to refer to the elixir documentation for the parameters required for the bootstrap.py.
+This is where you define the *LLM, embedding model, hyperparameters etc that are injected at runtime.*

-## Create docker container
+### Create docker container
-`./bin/dev.js docker -n beapen/genai-test:1.0 -t elixir`
+`dhti-cli docker -n beapen/genai-test:1.0 -t elixir`

-## Start the container with the new elixir (Optional, you can do it after the next two steps)
+### Start the container with the new elixir (Optional, you can do it after the next two steps)
-`./bin/dev.js docker -u`
+`dhti-cli docker -u`

-## Now let us Install a Conch (OpenMRS O3 Template)
+### *Now let us Install a Conch (OpenMRS O3 Template)*

 * Let's install the conch here:https://github.com/dermatologist/openmrs-esm-genai
-* This conch is a minimal Q&A interface for OpenMRS using the elixir above
+* This conch is a minimal Q&A interface for OpenMRS using the elixir above for Q&A on patient records.

-`./bin/dev.js conch install -g https://github.com/dermatologist/openmrs-esm-genai.git -b refactor-2 -n openmrs-esm-genai`
+`dhti-cli conch install -g https://github.com/dermatologist/openmrs-esm-genai.git -b refactor-2 -n openmrs-esm-genai`

 We can also install from a dev folder

-`./bin/dev.js conch install -e ~/repos/openmrs-esm-genai -n openmrs-esm-genai -v 0.0.1`
+`dhti-cli conch install -e ~/repos/openmrs-esm-genai -n openmrs-esm-genai -v 0.0.1`

-## Create new docker container
+### Create new docker container
-`./bin/dev.js docker -n beapen/conch-test:1.0 -t conch`
+`dhti-cli docker -n beapen/conch-test:1.0 -t conch`

-## Start the container with the new conch
+### Start the container with the new conch
-`./bin/dev.js docker -u`
+`dhti-cli docker -u`

-## Copy dev folder to a running container
+### Copy dev folder to a running container
-`./bin/dev.js conch dev -e ~/repos/openmrs-esm-genai -n openmrs-esm-genai -c dhti-frontend-1`
+`dhti-cli conch dev -e ~/repos/openmrs-esm-genai -n openmrs-esm-genai -c dhti-frontend-1`

-## Access the Conch in OpenMRS and test the integration
+### Access the Conch in OpenMRS and test the integration

-## Remove the services
+### Remove the services
-* Remove the services: `./bin/dev.js docker -d`
+* Remove the services: `dhti-cli docker -d`

-# Give us a star ⭐️
+## Give us a star ⭐️
 If you find this project useful, give us a star.
 It helps others discover the project.

-# Contributors
+## Contributors

 * [Bell Eapen](https://nuchange.ca) | [![Twitter Follow](https://img.shields.io/twitter/follow/beapen?style=social)](https://twitter.com/beapen)